Kan1shak/spotify-to-ytm/readme.md

+#### ⚠️ This currently breaks if your Spotify account is set to any language other than English.
+Before running it, please temporarily change your Spotify account's language to English while I work on a fix.

 # Spotify to YouTube Music Playlist Converter

 Effortlessly transfer your entire Spotify music library to YouTube Music with a powerful, user-friendly Python conversion tool.